agoldenberg23/Artificial_Intelligence/Knapsack/README.txt

 values and weights can be any double variable.
 The ... represents the fact that any number of objects can be added.
 An example of the text file is included with this program.

+Both programs output to console the item names in the knapsack with a space afterwards.